What’s Causing The Pain?

 Treatment for Pain Relief

-At your first appointment with us, we will do a full evaluation of your case.
-This allows us to understand why you have pain so that your treatments will be effective and long-lasting.
+At your first appointment, I will do a full evaluation of your case.
+This allows me to understand why you have pain so that your treatments will be effective and long-lasting.

-We treat pain every day.
-Some of the most common types of pain we see are:
+I treat pain every day.
+Some of the most common types of pain I see are:

 • Low back pain

 • Sacroiliac pain

 • Plantar fasciitis, and other types of heel and foot pain

 • Rotator cuff pain

 I also treat other types of physical discomforts (numbness, tingling, pressure, etc.).